weaveworks-guides/weave-net-legacy/vagrant.md

 The intention of our guides is to demonstrate a fully-functional system in a box, and we do expect users to learn it from using a Vagrant-based guide and later adopt elsewhere.
-As said, we always assume a VirtualBox-based setup, but will certain except contributions for other environments.
-However, we do not recommend users to directly deploy the ecact same Vagrant infrastructure in public cloud using any of the 3rd-party plugins, as there exist better tools for this (e.g. [Terraform](http://terraform.io)), such 3rd party plugins only work well when you need extra compute resources in test or development.
+As said, we always assume a VirtualBox-based setup, but will certainly accept contributions for enabling other environments.
+However, we do not recommend users to directly deploy the exact same Vagrant infrastructure in public cloud using any of the 3rd-party plugins, as there exist better tools for this (e.g. [Terraform](http://terraform.io)), as Vagrant is meant as development-only type of tool by design.
+A public cloud provider plugin could come in handy when you want to scale out your development cluster, but you should consider using a tool that will allow you to manage instances as well as other resources, e.g. storage and access from external networks.
+Vagrant won't manage any resources for you and mixing tools makes your work harder if you haven't picked the right one in the first place.

 Do note that we currently have no implicit figures of RAM and CPU requirements in any of our guides, and perfomance may vary depending on your hardware, however in most cases you should be able to reduce the figures declared in Vagrantfile